HGF B Human

 Hepatocyte promoting Growth Factor Porcine

-Hepatocyte Growth Factor porcine is extracted from pig liver.
+Porcine Hepatocyte Growth Factor is derived from pig liver through specialized chromatographic purification techniques.

 Shipped with Ice Packs